hoangthe2924/api-classroom-version2/README.md

 ### IN THE DEVELOPMENT MODE: `npm run dev`

-It works the same as `npm start`, but whenever you save your code, the project is automately rebuild thanks to Nodemon library.
+It works the same as `npm start`, but whenever you save your code, the project is automately rebuild thank to "Nodemon" library.